cdap-guides/cdap-etl-guide/DBTableToHBaseTable/README.rst

 In this example, we will read an entire DB table in batch and use a TableSink to write the database table's rows to HBase.

-The config.json contains a sample Application configuration that you can use to accomplish the above task.
+The ``config.json`` contains a sample Application configuration that you can use to accomplish the above task.
 Our sample Application uses these components:

-- ``cdap-etl-batch`` system artifact, since we want to perform ETL in batch
+- The ``cdap-etl-batch`` system artifact, since we want to perform ETL in batch
 - Database source, to read data from the Database table
 - Table sink, to write the rows from the Database table to an HBase table
 - A jar file containing the JDBC driver for your database.
 Along with this, you also need